Javid Iqbal (writer): Death and legacy

-Javed Iqbal died on 3 October 2015 at age 90.
+Javid Iqbal died on 3 October 2015 at age 90.
 He was under treatment for cancer at the Shaukat Khanum Memorial Cancer Hospital and Research Centre in Lahore.
 Among the survivors are his widow Nasira Iqbal and two sons - Walid Iqbal and Munib Iqbal.

-Javed Iqbal's funeral at Hazrat Ishaan graveyard at Baghbanpura, Lahore, Pakistan was attended by many Pakistani dignitaries including Chaudhary Nisar Ali Khan, Chief Justice of Pakistan Anwar Zaheer Jamali, former President of Pakistan Muhammad Rafiq Tarar and former Supreme Court judge Khalil-ur-Rehman Ramday.
+Javid Iqbal's funeral at Hazrat Ishaan graveyard at Baghbanpura, Lahore, Pakistan was attended by many Pakistani dignitaries including Chaudhary Nisar Ali Khan, Chief Justice of Pakistan Anwar Zaheer Jamali, former President of Pakistan Muhammad Rafiq Tarar and former Supreme Court judge Khalil-ur-Rehman Ramday.

 Allama Iqbal on his son

-Javed's father, Allama Iqbal, named his book, Javid Nama, after his son.
-He also wrote many poems to Javed Iqbal, indirectly addressing the Muslim youth in British India.
-Javed Iqbal later translated two of Allama Iqbal's books into Urdu - Javid Nama and Reconstruction of religious thought in Islam.
+Javid's father, Allama Iqbal, named his book, Javid Nama, after his son.
+He also wrote many poems to Javid Iqbal, indirectly addressing the Muslim youth in British India.
+Javid Iqbal later translated two of Allama Iqbal's books into Urdu - Javid Nama and Reconstruction of religious thought in Islam.